DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 Consult the manual for more information regarding [key distribution](https://www.gnupg.org/gph/en/manual.html#AEN464).

-# Bonus 2: GnuPG signatures
+# Bonus 2: GnuPG Signatures

 In order to make sure that an encrypted file is coming from the sender that you are expecting it from, a digital signature can be employed.